elephantscale/terraform-up-and-running-code/README.md

 ## Labs

 All labs are in the `labs` folder.
-There are accompanying slides explaning what to do in the labs, inquire at Elephant Scale :)
+There are accompanying slides explaning what to do in the labs, inquire at Elephant Scale.

 ## Quick start